 Reporting and response time are critical when abuse is alleged particularly in the case of serious bodily injury.
 Generally, most State laws and statutory requirements deem that within two hours of such an abuse a report must be filed.
 If abuse is not alleged and there is no evident serious bodily harm, the general rule is that it should be written up within 24 hours.
 Reports are filed with the facility's executive director, state authorities, and law enforcement.
 Families should always be notified of allegations of or signs of abuse.

 By employing these prevention techniques, focusing on policies and procedures as well as ongoing educational training, senior care residences can become a living environment where resident abuse is an unlikely event.
 Managing abuse risk is a significant factor in successful senior living.
 If your loved one is in a senior living facility, be sure to understand their vulnerabilities and the policies and procedures in place to prevent abuse.

-If you have any questions about something you have read or would like additional information, contact our office by calling (317) 863-2030 in Fishers, IN or (765) 569-1060 in Rockville, IN.
+If you have questions or would like to talk about your situation, please don’t hesitate to reach out.
+You can contact our central Indiana office by calling (317) 863-2030 in Fishers and (765) 569-1060 in Rockville.